Blood Death Knight Tank Azerite Traits/Powers and Armor — Battle for Azeroth (BfA) 8.3

 - Winds of War is respectable in single-target encounters, and is particularly strong in Mythic+ and multi-target raid encounters.
 Unfortunately, there are very few pieces of Azerite Gear with this trait that also have good options for the Outer and Inner Rings.

-- Ablative Shielding can be very useful while progressing on challenging content, or during an encounter where an ability will drop you below 40% health and you will remain actively tanking afterwards.
+- Ablative Shielding can be very useful while progressing on challenging content, or during an encounter where an ability will drop you below 40% health and where you will actively tank afterwards.

 - Heed My Call is the strongest DPS option on this Ring on multi-target encounters.
 As with other DPS traits, this comes at the cost of a moderate amount of survivability.